craws/OpenAtlas/install/upgrade/upgrade.md

 Otherwise, a code base update and a webserver restart is sufficient.

+BeautifulSoup is needed to improve the input sanitization and strip HTML tags from user inputs such as names and descriptions.

+    sudo apt install python3-bs4

 ### 8.11.0 to 8.12.0
 A code base update (e.g. with git pull) and a webserver restart is sufficient.